My History Blog, Focussing mostly on Roman and Mediaeval Times

-I'm back from my second Hanseatic League tour, with some 2,000 photos.
+I'm back from my second Hanseatic League tour (some photos of the first one can be found here), with some 2,000 photos.
 The weather was a bit on the dreary side some days, but at least the rain poured down mostly during the night or when I could stay under cover.

 Ratzeburg Cathedral, seen from the lake

 First we get a very beautiful cathedral in Ratzeburg, a small town near Lübeck.
 The cathedral was founded by Heinrich the Lion and survives as Romanesque building, but it is constructed of bricks like the great Gothic cathedrals in northern Germany.
 In an area lacking stone quarries but rich in loam, bricks were the material more easily obtained.